aloefflerj/astro-focus-kit/README.md

   ![image](https://user-images.githubusercontent.com/51006938/204977347-88df03be-379c-48be-9561-69773b63363e.png)

 ## Rules
-- If there is a pending task for today, the block extension will act
+- If there is a pending task for today, the block extension will be activated

   [**Web View**]